messagemedia/lookups-nodejs-sdk/README.md

 const sdk = require('messagemedia-lookups-sdk');

-// Configuration parameters and credentials lib.Configuration.basicAuthUserName = "YOUR_API_KEY"; // The username to use with basic authentication
+// Configuration parameters and credentials sdk.Configuration.basicAuthUserName = "YOUR_API_KEY"; // The username to use with basic authentication
-lib.Configuration.basicAuthPassword = "YOUR_API_SECRET"; // The password to use with basic authentication
+sdk.Configuration.basicAuthPassword = "YOUR_API_SECRET"; // The password to use with basic authentication

-var controller = lib.LookupsController;
+var controller = sdk.LookupsController;

 var phoneNumber = "YOUR_MOBILE_NUMBER";
 var options = 'carrier,type';